Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 ## Migrate subscriptions to a new plan

 Providers can move consumers onto a new plan when the terms change (a change in the quota, price, resources) by migrating existing subscriptions to another plan.
 When subscriptions are migrated, the issued credentials under the previous subscriptions remain valid, allowing consumers to continue to use the resources offered under the previous plan.
-There might be a period of time that the API Service access is disrupted, as everything is event based and the Discovery Agent needs to process the new plan information to apply the corresponding changes to the underlying data plane.
+There might be a period of time that the API service access is disrupted, as everything is event based and the Discovery Agent needs to process the new plan information to apply the corresponding changes to the underlying data plane.

 To migrate subscriptions to a new plan: